 Your doctor can check your blood pressure using a sphygmomanometer (blood pressure cuff), a device with a rubber armband and cuff that inflates by hand or machine pump.
 The device measures the pressure in your arteries when your heart beats (systolic pressure) and when your heart rests (diastolic pressure).

 If you’re concerned about your blood pressure or any other aspect of your health, Physicians Immediate Care is here for you.
-Speak with a physician at one of our 50+ locations across the Midwest.
+Speak with a medical provider at one of our 50+ locations across the Midwest.
 We’ll ensure you get the treatment and advice you need to protect your health.